Tuesday, November 28, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 Online privacy and security are a matter of degree.
 Companies handle their users' data differently.

-However, it's worth noting the following:
+However, it’s worth noting that during this period:

 LInksys Velop Pro 7 underside label